tellform/tellform/README.md

 ## Quickstart

-Before you start, make sure you have Redis installed and running at 127.0.0.1:6379
+Before you start, make sure you have
+1. Redis installed and running at 127.0.0.1:6379
+2. MongoDB installed and running at 127.0.0.1:27017 (OR specify the host and port in config/env/all)

 Install dependencies first.
 ```bash